KWR-Water/sutra2/docs/source/background_mbo_removal.rst

 Overview
 ========

-Sutra includes the functionailty to calculate the advective removal of microbial organisms (also called 'pathogens') from source to end_point.
+Sutra includes the functionality to calculate the advective removal of microbial organisms (also called 'pathogens') from source to end_point.

 Main features: